Medicaid Sustainability and Colorado's LTSS System

 Individual Residential Services and Supports: Rate Alignment

-The Individual Residential Services and Supports (IRSS) Rate Alignment will clarify billing rules in the Developmental Disabilities (DD) Waiver to ensure that Host Homes, Family Homes, and Member Homes are billed at one standard rate, while only true Staffed Homes continue at the higher rate.
-This change promotes accurate reimbursement, prevents overbilling, and supports program sustainability with projected state savings of $1.45 million in FY 2025–26.
+The Individual Residential Services and Supports (IRSS) Rate Alignment will clarify definitions and billing requirements for IRSS in the Developmental Disabilities (DD) Waiver.
+This proposal establishes that Host Homes, Family Homes, and Member Homes will bill at a single standard rate, while only Staffed Homes — provider-owned homes with rotating agency staff — will qualify for the higher rate.